deanylev/awesome-media-downloader/README.md

 `ENV` - What environment the backend will run in.
 Either development or production. (default production)

-`STATUS_INTERVAL` - How often the progress bar will update, in milliseconds. (default 1000)

 `FILE_DELETION_INTERVAL` - How often video files will get deleted, in milliseconds. (default 3600000)

 `DB_DUMP_INTERVAL` = How often the DB will be backed up to a file, in milliseconds. (default 3600000)